school510587/BrlIMEHelper/readme.md

 * Add the "Report braille buffer changes" option.
 * Improve representation of the addon state, and change the gesture to show it.
 * Improve the dot-by-dot braille input feature.
-* Disable braille composition during IME candidate selection.
+* Perform the original NVDA braille input during IME candidate selection.
 * Add the internal code braille feature.
+* Enable full-shape character input via the IME.